 Issues

-Although this is bad security practice there are numerous websites that include authentication tokens in the url query string.
-When clicking a link on such a site, the target website could receive the authentication token and execute actions on the the source site using the token of the visiting user.
+Although this is a bad security practice, there are websites that include authentication tokens in the url query string.
+When clicking a link on such a site, the target website could’ve received this authentication token and execute actions on the source site using the token of the affected user.

-Up to November 2020 the default setting for browsers (no-referrer-when-downgrade) was to send the complete url, meaning the full domain name + query string unless the connection was downgraded from https to http.
-Because of the privacy and security issues mentioned above the browsers changed the default settings to strict-origin-when-cross-origin, only sending complete referrer information to the same domain and only the domain name to other websites but no referrer at all when the connection is downgraded from https to http.
+Up to November 2020, the default setting for browsers (no-referrer-when-downgrade) was to include the complete url in the Referrer header, which includes the full domain name & query string, unless the connection was downgraded from https to http.
+Because of the privacy and security issues involved, all major browsers changed their default settings to strict-origin-when-cross-origin.

 Options